Digital-Analog Quantum Simulations Using The Cross-Resonance Effect: Many-body compilation

 So far we have considered a multi-qubit framework in which we drive all qubits at the resonance frequency of their neighbours to the right.
 For this particular case, let us now explore a scenario in which we drive only odd or even qubits, which can be achieved by tuning the system's parameters in the following way:

 where the qubit we drive is the control qubit and it’s neighbour to the right is the corresponding target qubit.
-Assuming we drive only odd qubits, and after applying a RWA by keeping the static terms, we write the Hamiltonian in the QF as
+Assuming we drive only odd qubits, the choice of parameters leads to a particular QF transformation, represented by

+where $U_{QF}^{(k)}$ is the QF transformation applied on qubit $k$ (this transformation is discussed in Appendix~\ref{appB}), and $U_{I}^{(k+1)}=e^{-\frac{it}{2}\omega^{q}_{k+1}z_{k+1}}$ is the transformation to the interaction picture of qubit $k+1$.
+After applying a RWA by keeping the static terms, we write the Hamiltonian in the QF as